Cyber risk trends that will dominate 2020

 A PWC survey of 3000 respondents (The journey to Digital Trust, 2018) found that 80% of companies have provided the board with strategies for cybersecurity, however only 27% of them feel comfortable that the board is receiving adequate reporting on metrics for cyber and privacy risk.
 Evidently, there is still a lack of understanding around how to measure cyber risk and determine the best course of action.

 By putting financial measurements on risk, an objective calculation can be used to provide reporting that is widely understood and comparable with management’s tolerance for risk.
 These insights will be used to shape strategies by enabling security and risk professionals to speak the language of business leaders, aid decision-making and optimize security investments.
 Cost/benefit analysis will help organizations determine how to gain the best ROI.

-Tip: Consider quantitative risk assessment methods, such as FAIR
+Tip: Consider quantitative risk assessment methods

 Last year, we highlighted how the introduction of quantitative methods for cyber security assessments can allow organizations to understand their financial exposure from cyber risks.

 In most cases, loss scenarios can be estimated in financial terms – even publicly funded or ‘not for profit’ organizations compete for funds and incur financial costs.
 Reputational and strategic impacts have a way of materializing later as financial costs from customer churn, difficulty in winning new business and so on.

 It is a common misconception that quantitative risk assessment is complex and requires lots of historical data on previous incidents.
 In fact, practical and statistically-sound financial assessment of operational risks, which reflects the ‘real-world’ uncertainty in risk and allows aggregation is easy